Study Island Group Session Feature Focus

 Race: In race mode, students race against each other to answer as many questions correctly as possible as quickly as possible.

-If, at any point, students need to leave a session early, they can save it for later and then return when class resumes (as long as it’s within the seven-day window in which the session was created).
+If, at any point, students need to leave a session early, they can save it for later and then return when class resumes.
 Session results are instantly put into a Group Sessions Report, where you can dig deeper into individual student results and see how each student answered each question.

 How can I use Group Sessions in my classroom?